-- (e) All major and/or match penalties incurred by a player during League and non-League play will be applied to USA Hockey Progressive Suspensions. - (f) Coaches accessed a game suspension for 15 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. - (h) When carry-over penalties limit a player's or coach's participation in the Varsity and/or Jr. Varsity year-end tournaments, the League Commissioner and Executive Committee will review the circumstances, after which, some participation in the tournaments may, or may not be granted.
+- (e) Aggressive major infractions, including fighting, leading to Progressive Suspensions received during non-League play will be applied to a player's season total. - (f) Coaches assessed a game suspension for 12 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. [this is now clearly defined in the 2021-25 USA Hockey Rulebook 401 (c)] - (h) When carry-over penalties limit a player's or coach's participation in the Varsity and/or Jr. Varsity year-end tournaments, the League Commissioner and Executive Committee will review the circumstances, after which, some participation in the tournaments may, or may not be granted.